Akhmat Tower

 Akhmat Tower (Ахмáт Тáуэр) is a stalled supertall skyscraper in Grozny, Chechen Republic of Russia.
-If completed, it would become the second tallest building in Europe, after Lakhta Center, as well as the first building in Europe to have at least 100 floors.
-Construction started on January 2, 2016, and as of September 2016, the piling work was completed.
-It was scheduled for completion in 2020, but as of November 2024, the tower still stands incomplete.
+If completed, it would become the second-tallest building in Europe, after the Lakhta Center, the first building in Europe with at least 100 floors, and the tallest building in the Caucasus region, surpassing Azerbaijan’s Baku Tower.
+Construction began on 2 January 2016, and piling work was completed by September 2016.
+Although the tower was originally scheduled for completion in 2020, it remained incomplete as of November 2024.

-Akhmat Tower is named after former first President of the Chechen Republic, Akhmad Kadyrov.
+The tower is named after Akhmad Kadyrov, the first president of the Chechen Republic.

 The building is planned to be 435 m tall, with 102 floors.
-The design of the building is heavily influenced by Vainakh tower architecture, modeled after the military towers.
-The building will incorporate offices, apartments, a 5-star hotel, parking, a museum, and public spaces.
+Its design is heavily influenced by Vainakh tower architecture, drawing inspiration from traditional military towers.
+The tower is planned to incorporate offices, apartments, a five-star hotel, parking facilities, a museum, and public spaces.

 Architecture

-The building has elements of traditional Chechen Nakh Architecture from its skyline and proportions, such as the architectural aspect of Chechen ethnic towers from the 12th century onwards.
+The building incorporates elements of traditional Chechen Nakh architecture in its skyline and proportions, drawing inspiration from Chechen ethnic tower architecture dating from the 12th century onward.